 What do the breakfasts consist of?

-Please advise if there are any special diet requirements.
+Please advise if you have any special diet requirements before arriving.

 During your stay with us, you can enjoy lunch & dinner at the lodge as well as at some of the local restaurants.